 - Household domestic service.

-- Employment of family members living in the employer’s household (applies only to when the business is operated by a sole proprietor.
+- Employment of family members living in the employer’s household (applies only to sole proprietorships).

 - The owner of a sole proprietorship; working members of a partnership or limited liability company; individuals who are corporate officers and who own at least 10% of the stock and who are directors, if the corporation has directors.